COMPLAINT PROCESS AND THE OFFICE OF THE STUDENT OMBUDSMAN

 In accordance with Riverside School Board's Code of Conduct, it is understood that all individuals involved in this process will interact calmly and respectfully.
 Confidentiality must be preserved throughout the process.
 Click here

 Click here to see the brochure.
+Please note that new Ombudsman is Mr. Enzo Di Ioia.

 to see By-Law #14, Procedure to Examine Complaints.